lcaggio/beam-site/src/documentation/runners/dataflow.md

 <span class="language-py">This section is not applicable to the Beam SDK for Python.</span>

-### Self executing jar
+### Self executing JAR

-{:.language-java}
-In some cases, such as starting a pipeline using a scheduler such as [Apache AirFlow](https://airflow.apache.org), your (self-contained) application would be required.
-You can pack a self-executing jar by explicitly adding the following dependencies on the Project section of your pom.xml (this is in addiction to the dependency already added in the Cloud Dataflow Runner section):

 {:.language-py}
 This section is not applicable to the Beam SDK for Python.

+{:.language-java}
+In some cases, such as starting a pipeline using a scheduler such as [Apache AirFlow](https://airflow.apache.org), you must have a self-contained application.
+You can pack a self-executing JAR by explicitly adding the following dependency on the Project section of your pom.xml, in addition to the adding existing dependency shown in the previous section.

 ```java
 <dependency>